rolaveric/gvds/DESIGN.md

 * StaticBearerSecurity: Require requests to include a `Bearer` authentication token, which will be statically set through environment variables.
 A different token can be set for each service, and can be turned off completely for some
 eg. UI could allow anon access, while Client requires a "ICanUpload" token, and Admin requires a "TooSecretForYou" token.

+TODO Discuss Orchestrator to Worker and Worker to Storage security.

 ## Storage

 The storage module can be implemented in anyway that fits the user's requirements or infrastructure, as long as it implements the following API and exposes it in a way that can be accessed by the service layer and worker pool (eg. Go module).

 TODO List procedure calls that it needs to support.
-TODO Include details about enabling worker and orchestration access
+TODO Include details about API for workers

 Possible implementations: